• Skip to primary navigation

 Mint is not only packed with vitamins, minerals and antioxidants, it also contains the organic compound menthol (which is what gives mint its’ distinctive aroma) and acts as a carminative/antispasmodic, meaning it is wonderful for settling an upset stomach for example.

-Great for iced tea or flavored water (as the flavoring infuses quickly).
+Great for iced tea or flavoured water (as the flavouring infuses quickly).

 Enjoy mint hot or cold.
 You can use as many leaves as your tastebuds desire.